 The virtual networking event featured presentations from research leaders at each university.
 Each provided updates on the current state of coronavirus research projects and funding at their respective institutions.
 WISE Indiana showcased their COVID Daily Digest newsletter, which was developed to provide quick access to relevant and emerging evidence-based coronavirus information on a daily basis.
 Additionally, two different breakout sessions were offered to foster discussions about ongoing COVID-19 studies with researchers spanning disciplines from business and law to policy and health.

-In discussing the event, Jessica Brookshire, senior program director of the Office of Clinical Partnerships at Notre Dame and member of the Indiana CTSI Internal Advisory Team for WISE Indiana, said, “With the ongoing pandemic, it was encouraging to see these research universities and partners come together to discuss potential collaboration for combatting the ongoing pandemic.
-This is especially fitting as Notre Dame’s new Office of Clinical Partnerships aims to facilitate the exchange of ideas and resources with external partners and the community to establish new working relationships across the full spectrum of health.”
+In discussing the event, Jessica Brookshire, senior program director of the Community Health and Clinical Partnerships at Notre Dame and member of the Indiana CTSI Internal Advisory Team for WISE Indiana, said, “With the ongoing pandemic, it was encouraging to see these research universities and partners come together to discuss potential collaboration for combatting the ongoing pandemic.
+This is especially fitting as Notre Dame’s new Community Health and Clinical Partnerships aims to facilitate the exchange of ideas and resources with external partners and the community to establish new working relationships across the full spectrum of health.”

 The Indiana CTSI is a statewide collaboration of Indiana University, Purdue University, and the University of Notre Dame, as well as public and private partnerships.
 Established in 2008, the Indiana CTSI is supported by a $25 million Clinical and Translational Science Award from the National Center for Advancing Translational Sciences (NCATS) of the National Institutions of Health, supplemented by nearly $60 million from the state, the three member universities, and public and private partnerships.
 The Indiana CTSI is a member of a national network of CTSA-funded organizations across the US.